 For many years, we have helped veterans to fight for their VA disability benefits on appeal.
-Our attorneys understand the claims process, the evidence necessary to establish service-connected TBI, how to maximize the disability rating and how to determine the proper amount of back pay that disabled veterans deserve.
+Our attorneys understand the claims and appeals process, the evidence necessary to prove your TBI is related to service, how to maximize the assigned VA disability rating for TBI and related disabilities, and how to determine the proper amount of back pay that disabled veterans deserve.

 Get help from our VA disability attorneys today.
 Our office – 6940 O St, Suite 400 Lincoln NE 68510.